The Introductory Period Policy:

 - Employee attends new hire orientation

 - The supervisor meets with new employee to set expectations for the first 90 days, review the job description, and develop performance goals for the Introductory Period.
-The supervisor and/or the employee records performance goals in the online performance management tool (EPM).
+The supervisor and/or the employee records performance goals in Career Pathway.

 - Before the 90 day Introductory Period is over, the supervisor rates the employee on each performance goal and competency using a three point rating scale of Achieved, Partially Achieved, or Did Not Achieve.
-The supervisor also makes sure that the employee has completed a Conflict of Interest and Preventing Workplace Harassment Training (these are noted in the Next Steps tab).
+The supervisor also makes sure that the employee has completed a Conflict of Interest and Preventing Workplace Harassment Training.

 - Employee and supervisor discuss the evaluation.